 Mrs B’s Gifthouse – Home of the famous Burlington Biscotti, this unique shopping experience features a working kitchen and numerous gift ideas for every occasion.
 You will be welcomed with the aroma of fresh baked cookies, chocolates and specialty foods and see first hand how these treats are prepared, decorated and assembled.
 Best suited for groups fewer than 20.
 Reservations required.

 Museums of Burlington – Interpret the early settlement of Burlington through interactive exhibits, special programs and guided tours available through the museums of Burlington.
-Joseph Brant Museum will reopen this summer with a completely renovated exhibit program and event space and new travelling exhibitions.
+Joseph Brant Museum will reopen this fall with a completely renovated exhibit program and event space and new travelling exhibitions.
 Joseph Brant Museum commemorates Joseph Brant’s original homestead and features artifacts and the Eileen Collard Collection of historic costume and textiles.
 Ireland House at Oakridge Farm is a four acre working farm illustrating three distinct time periods 1850s, 1890s and 1920s of Burlington’s earliest settlers.
 Cooking demonstrations and workshops available.
 Annual special events include Joseph Brant Day (August), Applefest Fall Fair (September), An Old Fashion Christmas – Ireland House (November) and Christmas programming (December).

 Nickel Brook Brewery & Taproom – Enjoy a tour and tasting of Burlington’s family owned microbrewery.
 Featuring a diverse line-up of products that are brewed using the finest natural ingredients from all over the world and brewed in small batches for the highest standard of quality.
 Take a tour of the brew and bottling facilities and then enjoy a taste of some of Burlington’s finest including organic, gluten free and green apple flavours in their taproom.
 Reservations required.